What is a Translation Management System (TMS)

 - project health and metrics

-For locize, the entire automatic machine translation process occurs in the backend, which means you'll see the translated result after saving the new keys in reference language.
+For Locize, the entire automatic machine translation process occurs in the backend, which means you'll see the translated result after saving new keys in the reference language.

 Integration API

-API technology is used by excellent TMS to connect to and interact with cloud-based services.
+API technology is used by excellent TMS solutions to connect to and interact with cloud-based services.
 This enables it to automate and expand translation management in any content management system for all content kinds.

 Benefits of using a TMS